Crime Scene

 Introduction to Forensic Anthropology with Lab: GT-SS3 4

-Studies the basic principles of forensic anthropology, an applied field within the discipline of physical anthropology.
-Includes the study of the human skeleton, practical application of physical anthropology and archaeology, and judicial procedure as they relate to the identification of human remains within a medico-legal context.
+Covers the basic principles of forensic anthropology, an applied field within the discipline of biological anthropology.
+The course includes the study of the human skeleton, practical application of biological anthropology and archaeology, and judicial procedure, as they relate to the identification of human remains within a medico-legal context.
 This is a Statewide Guaranteed Transfer course in the GT-SC1 category.
-(3-2)
+Prerequisite: College Readiness in English and Quantitative Literacy Math (3-2)

 COM217COM2220